 What is the most memorable project you have worked on?

 To be honest, every project is a memorable one.
 It’s so personal, I am invited into someone’s sacred space, their home.
 You can’t really get any more personal that that.

 I would say though, there are two that come to mind.
 Firstly, the New York Brownstone, that was an opportunity of a lifetime, being flown to New York to create a home.
 I hit the ground running in such an unfamiliar City but the heartbeat of the City created that momentum and excitement that lead to an amazing result, I will forever be grateful for that opportunity.

-Secondly, one of my most recent projects, the Woollhara House, purchased by Luke Bromhead (entertainment and tech entrepreneur).
+Secondly, one of my most recent projects, the Woollahra House.
 This house is a beautiful, unassuming sandstone workers cottage built in the 1850’s, it is an architectural masterpiece.
 One of Sydney’s most unique properties, the house is surrounded by a moat.
-Luke purchased this property in 2015 but it never really felt like home, at first glance it was a hard house to furnish.
+The resident purchased this property in 2015 but it never really felt like home, at first glance it was a hard house to furnish.
 My approach to design is intuitive; I feel how the house wants to look.
-After listening to Luke’s requirements and brief, we worked together to produce an outstanding result.
+After listening to the residents requirements and brief, we worked together to produce an outstanding result.
 I’m very proud of how this house looks and feels, I know we did the bones of the house justice and that is an amazing feeling.